MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/graphics-display-health-percent-devices-with-display-issues-resume-from-low-power.md

 ms.localizationpriority: medium
 ---

-# Percent of devices with display issues when resume from low power state
+# Percent of machines with display issues when resume from low power state

 ## Description

 When a machine is booting from a low power state, an error in the graphics component can cause display issues that impact the users’ experience.
-This measure is calculating the percent of devices that experienced display issues when resuming in a low power state.
+This measure is calculating the percent of machines that experienced display issues when resuming in a low power state.
 For a list of display issues, see the [Appendix](measure-appendix.md#display-issues).

 ## Measure attributes